d-w-moore/Agric_Victoria_doc_setup/README.md

-# iRODS and S3 setup for Agriculture Victoria iRODS demo
+# iRODS and S3 setup for Agr.
+Vict. & iRODS

 - Centos 7 based setup
 - if we're on a VM, need >= 15 GB on root partn to start. will move database to a different